 Notes

-• Store these lavender truffles in an airtight container in the fridge for up to a week or freeze them for up to six months.
+- Store these truffles in an airtight container in the fridge for up to a week or freeze them for up to three months.
 Defrost at room temperature before serving.